 Working with our grief is not about trying to forget the person we have lost, it is about integrating this loss into our life and finding ways to live our life now.

 The way we grieve is individual to each person and how we react will be influenced by many different things, including our personality, age, cultural background, spiritual or religious beliefs, our previous experiences of bereavement, our life circumstances and how we cope with loss.
 Death is a natural part of life, and grieving is a natural process.

-Over the years I have extensively explored my own experiences of grief, and since 2003 I have worked closely with people living with serious illness and experiencing bereavement.
-My roles have included training volunteers to befriend people who are seriously ill and providing supervision and on-going support to volunteers and to the people engaging with the befriending services.
-I have also worked in a therapeutic capacity at the Maggie’s Cancer Care Centre in Oxford, which provides information and support for people whose lives are affected by cancer.
+Over the years I have extensively explored my own experiences of grief, and since 2003 I have worked closely with people living with serious illness and who are experiencing bereavement.
+Currently this includes working at the Maggie’s Cancer Care Centre in Oxford, which provides information and support for people whose lives are affected by cancer.